bdjohnson529/bdjohnson529.github.io/tutorials/flask/dash-in-flask.md

 parent: Flask
 parent_path: /tutorials/flask/
 ---
-Dash is a nifty data science visualization library for Python.
-A quick glance at the [Dash app gallery](https://dash-gallery.plotly.host/Portal/) reveals a host of visualizations which are both visually appealing and practical.
-Notable visuals include bar charts which users can zoom in and out of, point clouds, image segmentaiton, and plenty more visuals which represent visually some of the cutting-edge data science tools.

 Dash is actually built on Flask.
 Each Dash app is actually an instance of a Flask application.
 This is great news for anyone who is familiar with one of the technologies because it means, in theory, the other will be similar.